maurizioorani/iDocAssist/README.md

   - Include summary statistics with totals, vendor breakdowns, and currency distribution
 - **RESTful API**: Simple interface for integration with other systems
 - **Batch Processing**: Process multiple invoices in a single request
+- **Local Processing & Security**: All data is processed locally without sending sensitive information to external services
+- **Persistent Storage**: Optional database integration for document archiving and retrieval

 ## 📋 Requirements